 Live Action TV

-"Conversations With Dead People" had Webs, an old classmate of Buffy's, recently being turned into a vampire.
+- "Conversations With Dead People" had Holden Webster, an old classmate of Buffy's, recently being turned into a vampire.
 They have a long friendly conversation before fighting to the death.

-Used in Final Fantasy VIII when it's revealed that all of the SEED members in the main party had grown up together in the same orphanage, but most of them had forgotten.
-A Justified Trope, as amnesia is an established side effect of letting Guardian Forces take up space in your brain.
+- Used in Final Fantasy VIII when it's revealed that all of the SEED members in the main party had grown up together in the same orphanage, but most of them had forgotten.
+A Justified Trope, as amnesia is an established side effect of letting Guardian Forces take up space in the user's brain.